benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

         print()  # Add an empty line for cleaner output
 ```

-Next modify `setup()` with the newly-defined custom extension builder:
+Next, at the bottom of `setup.py`, modify `setup()` with the newly-defined custom extension builder:

 ```python
 setup(